JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Some points un-bulleted - ie spaces ...
 Maybe get a text editor !!!
     - Include code blocks - like Vscode style!!!
     - Round buttons at bottom of presentation to navigate
+    - store alignVertically, alignHorisontally on W -> after the text in bullet is changed, it will automatically align V or H

     - Slicer:
     - all ALL, NONE options to list of checkboxes (or the heading, or the caret dropdown menu)